 - Last Stand: When it's clear that no friendly forces are coming to link up with Gordunov’s battalion and the British troops keep on coming to recapture the bridges.

-- Million Mook March: Comprehensively averted.
+- Million Mook March: Averted.
 The NATO armies are expecting a Zerg Rush: the battle plan they get is an astute, intricate and strenuously thought-out plan.
 And it all happens very, very fast.